WHTT-FM: Air personalities

-The station offers a variety of local and national contests.

-As of 2025 the daily local contests conisist of the "Brain Buzz" at 7:40am, and "Think Fast" at 8:40am.
-The station also runs other local contests on their website.

-The station also participates in national contests through Cumulus Media, these are for concert trips, etc.

 Oldiesfest

 Starting in the 1990s, the station held an annual concert event known as "Oldiesfest" each summer featuring many musical acts from the 1950s and 1960s.
 The last "Oldiesfest" was held in 2004 and featured performers from the groups Badfinger, Gallery, and Blood, Sweat and Tears.

 Internet streaming

 In November 2005, WHTT launched a "Holiday Music Channel" internet stream.
 The "Holiday Music Channel" played Christmas music and was meant to complement WHTTs regular lineup, which had largely continued its normal playlist throughout the holiday season.
 Said channel was revived in 2006.

 In March 2006, Citadel launched an initiative that provided for the streaming of many of Citadel's stations.
 WHTT was one of them, and was among the first commercial stations in Buffalo to resume streaming.
 WHTT previously provided a popular internet stream from the mid-1990s through 2001.
 That stream was halted after continuing uncertainty over rights issues related to the streaming of radio broadcast programming over the Internet, including issues regarding demands for additional fees for the streaming of recorded music and radio commercials.
 After working out technicalities with various industry trade unions many stations, including WHTT, resumed their internet stream but without airing the commercials listeners hear on the FM broadcast.